Home Page Image

 • Why does misinformation persist, and how does it distort long-run beliefs and actions?

-• Providing liquidity to hedgers earns substantial returns.
+• Providing liquidity to hedging demand earns substantial returns.

 Papers: